We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 Each form of Shilajit ranges significantly in price, with quite a bit of overlap between them.

-Typically, Shilajit resin and powders forms tend to be the cheapest, while the capsule and drop (liquid and dry) forms run the most expensive.
+Typically, high-quality Shilajit resin and powder forms tend to be the cheapest, while the capsule and drop (liquid and dry) forms run the most expensive.

 This is primarily due to the extra handling/packaging that is required for Shilajit in capsule and drop form, versus the more natural and ready forms of Shilajit resin and powder.

-Personally, I am willing to sacrifice convenience for a lower price and more natural form of the supplement.
+Personally, I am willing to pay the cost even if it’s pricey to have a more natural form of the supplement.